stefanmiodrag/hyper-island/README.md

 ## The Solution
 The findings that I gathered from my online user study and in-person user interviews led me to imagine a digital product that could tell if an item is consumable depending on a person's food preference.

-It would primarly be targeted to people with strict food restrictions.
+It would primarily be targeted to people with strict food restrictions.
 But could also be used for those who’d like to avoid certain chemicals or additives.

 ### Defining a scanning system
 I conceived a scan system that could read the information of a grocery item (thanks to the barcode).
 This would allow the user to quickly find out if a product matches their requirements, without the hassle of having to read the label and trying to determine if it’s OK to consume.